Frequently Asked Questions.

 How difficult are the walks?

 As a small group operator we do emphasise more time for walking and enjoying beautiful sceneries.
-However, on both the Daintree and Crater Lakes experience there are several options that can be considered.
+However, on both the Daintree and Tablelands experiences, there are several options that can be considered.
 Below are the details of our regular walking areas.

 Mossman Gorge offers an Easy to Moderate 2.4 kilometre return walk surrounded by lush green rainforest.
 The crystal-clear water of the Mossman River cascading over granite boulders forms beautiful water holes.
 These sheltered retreats offer the perfect location for a rest or a swim!

 There are three National Park walks within the Cape Tribulation section of the Daintree Rainforest.
 All three are situated on raised platforms or boardwalks to ensure the safetly and comform of both the observer and the ecosystem.
 These walks can all be acheived within one hour, walking slowly and discussing the many botanical features.

 During our Tableland day tour we enjoy two short walks.
 Both these walk are an Easy grade, around 600 meters and you can still enjoy the sights, sounds and smells of the tropical rainforest

 Walks can be completely modified to suit private tour bookings.

 What type of vehicle do you use?

 Our touring vehicle is a modern and fully air-conditioned Hyundai Imax with a total capacity of seven.

 For larger group enquires we also have an 11 seat Hi-ace commuter.